Axway/open-docs-microsite-template/README.md

 ### Add deploy preview as comment to pull requests

-You can enable the Netlify deploy preview comment for pull requests at once.
-Still on the site settings, on the left menu click **Build & deploy** > **Deploy notifications**, and verify that 'Add Deploy Preview notifications as pull request comments when Deploy Preview succeeds' is on the list.
+Enable the Netlify deploy preview comment for pull requests at once.
+In the site settings, on the left menu click **Build & deploy** > **Deploy notifications**, and verify that 'Add Deploy Preview notifications as pull request comments when Deploy Preview succeeds' is on the list.
 If it isn't, add it by clicking **Add notification**.

-This adds a list of Netlify checks that you can add to your branch's protection rules in your GitHub repo.
+This adds a **deploy/netlify** status check that you must add to your branch's protection rules in your GitHub repo.

-* Header rules
-* Pages changed
-* Redirect rules
-* Mixed content
-* deploy/netlify

-The **deploy/netlify** check is dependent on adding the **Add Deploy Preview notifications to commits when Deploy Preview succeeds** notification in Netlify that you completed in '[Add deploy preview as comment to pull requests](#add-deploy-preview-as-comment-to-pull-requests).'
-If you don't add this notification, the **deploy/netlify** status check is unable to pass, which blocks the pull request.

 See the [Add rules to protect branches](#add-rules-to-protect-branches) section for details on enabling them in your GitHub repo.

 ### Customize the site to use your Github repo and test the GitHub edit links